-In 2015/16 Kim Spinks led the team which collaborated with NSW Health to develop NSW’s first ever arts and health policy.
+In 2015-2016 Kim Spinks, now director of City People, led the team which collaborated with NSW Health to develop New South Wales’ first ever arts and health framework.
 The Framework was released in 2016 and aims to improve the health of the community through integrating the arts into the design and delivery of health services and public health messaging.

 It provides the official Health Ministry policy guidelines for NSW Health services to: